cj-hilder/ble-hr-tool/README.md

 ### Recommended Hardware

 Any BLE heart rate monitor that implements the standard Heart Rate Measurement characteristic will work for basic pacing.
-For the **RFB resonance score**, **HRV Reading**, and higher-resolution HR graphing, a device that exposes raw RR intervals is required.
+For the **RFB resonance score**, **HRV readings**, and higher-resolution HR graphing, a device that exposes raw RR intervals is required.
 The **Polar H10** chest strap is strongly recommended — it is the most widely used research-grade consumer device for this purpose and reliably exposes RR data via the standard BLE characteristic without requiring a proprietary app or API.

 ### Common Bluetooth Troubleshooting